Acetaminophen Overdose Is Causing 500 Deaths And

 In 2003 they introduced three natural pain relief products.
 Each is uniquely helpful in addressing arthritis symptoms.

 We no longer have to worry about such things as acetaminophen overdose, or stomach issues from NSAIDs.
 We’ve been very happy with the ability of these supplements to relieve our arthritis problems.
 Over time, they’ve dramatically improved our flexibility of motion and reduced or eliminated pain, swelling and stiffness.

 Eliminate acetaminophen overdose risk with three featured natural products

-Here are three natural supplements we recommend from nearly ten years personal experience.
+Here are three natural supplements we recommend from nearly 16 years personal experience.
 We continue to take the first two daily, the third (pain cream) as needed.

 Boswellia and Safflower Oil Pain Relief

 (Note: Use this pain relief complex for the same arthritis symptoms you use acetaminophen for)